The Dos and Don’ts of RFP Cover Letters

 Do follow these steps when crafting your letter:

 2. Reiterate the details of their RFP.
-Next, write a short explanation and understanding of their pain point(s).
+Next, address their pain point(s).
 This should quickly sum up the details of their RFP and state that your business is prepared to resolve that need.

-4. Provide a short list of what you’re providing in the RFP.
+4. Provide a short list of deliverables.
 This should acknowledge your inclusion of their requested main requirements.
-Don’t get into too much detail as the procurement team will be reviewing your RFP’s Scope of Work.
+Don’t get into too much detail.

 5. Close the cover letter.
-Do close your letter with a call to action.
-A simple sentence letting the team know that you’re happy to provide them with any additional information or clarification that will help in their decision-making is usually a safe bet.
-Finally, after thanking the procurement team for their time in reviewing your proposal, provide a handwritten signature.
+Close your RFP cover letter with a call to action.
+A simple sentence letting the team know that you’re happy to provide them with any additional information is usually a safe bet.
+Then finish with a handwritten signature.
 This small step is the sprinkle on the cake that tops off the total investment you put into the bid.

-Remember, the cover letter should be the icing on the cake and you want the reader to enjoy it.
-And, you should also enjoy creating it.
-After all, your team dedicated their hard work, time and resources into crafting a perfect response for that customer.
-Your company is more than just a black and white response; use this area to your advantage and convey your commitment and personality!
+Remember, the RFP cover letter should be the icing on the cake, and you want the reader to enjoy it.
+And you should also enjoy creating it.
+After all, your team dedicated their hard work, time and resources to crafting a perfect response for that customer.
+Your company is more than just a black-and-white response; use this area to your advantage and convey your commitment and personality!
+Just know that the more you engage, the more memorable you’ll be.

 At The Bid Lab, we work with clients who don’t have the time, resources, or experience to manage, write and build their bids.
-If your organization faces a similar challenge – call us.
-We’re experts on both sides of the equation: how to write an RFP and how to respond to an RFP.
+So whether you’re still learning the RFP process basics, looking for the perfect RFP recipe, or trying to avoid making common mistakes, The Bid Lab has your back.
+(Yes, even if you’re looking for non-RFP ways to expand your business altogether.)
+After all, we’re experts on both sides of the equation.
+We know how to write an RFP and how to respond to an RFP.
 Bids and RFPs are our business – all day, every day!
+So reach out for a free consultation by calling 1-844-4BIDLAB or emailing respond@thebidlab.com.

 INTERESTED IN WORKING TOGETHER?